 Exercise 9: Recognition tests for intervals, scale degrees, scales and chords

-I’ve mentioned recognition tests a few time in this guide and never with much excitement.
+I’ve mentioned recognition tests a few times in this guide and never with much excitement.
 It’s unfortunate that they seem to be the default way of training your ears, while they really aren’t the most effective way of going about it.
 As we saw in chapter 6, active recall is the holy grail of learning and these recognition tests don’t involve any active recall.

 Another issue is that these exercises always train you outside of a musical context.
 They aren’t part of a song.
 The exercises are a sterile, isolated, laboratory approach.
 Meanwhile, we need to train our skills for situations where there is a ton of musical information going on at once.
 And that’s why I’ve pointed you towards all the other exercises above first.